The Kingdom of Saudi Arabia

 Our aim by providing top level expertise to our clients that tackle complex legal issues, is to enable all our clients to remain focused on their core businesses while having the peace of mind that their legal issues are being handled by the best in class lawyers.

-The alliance of HMCO FE will leverage the international expertise of Fenwick Elliott and Hammad & Al-Mehdar’s local expertise to deliver un-paralleled value in the Kingdom of Saudi Arabi’s construction and energy market.
+The alliance of HMFE will leverage the international expertise of Fenwick Elliott and Hammad & Al-Mehdar’s local expertise to deliver un-paralleled value in the Kingdom of Saudi Arabi’s construction and energy market.

-Examples of HMCO FE’s work in the Kingdom of Saudi Arabia
+Examples of HMFE’s work in the Kingdom of Saudi Arabia

 Riyadh Metro project